mmaalvarez/embeddings_mutsig/README.md

 - **Fully Connected Layers**
   - FC1
-  - FC2
+  - FC2 --> Embeddings (signature exposures) are the output of FC2 (after ReLU and dropout)
   - Output: matches number of classes

 ### Components
 - **Activation Functions**
-  - ReLU after convolutions and FC1
+  - ReLU applied to all convolutional and fully connected layers
-  - Softmax for final output
+  - Softmax applied to Output

+- **Optimization**
+  - Cross-entropy to get loss
+  - Adam optimizer

 - **Regularization**
   - Dropout in FC1